 However, my period was 3 days late and it arrived after a few more days of cramps.
 As my ovulation date was obvious from the temperatures on my chart I figured that something had happened and along with the other symptoms and the lines on the tests a chemical pregnancy seemed to be an obvious answer.

 Although it was a massive disappointment, I could still take the positive out of it that the sperm and egg had met and had started on the fertilisation journey.
-I am hoping that the rumour about being more fertile after a miscarriage or chemical pregnancy is true (after all this chemical was 3 months after my other miscarriage) so will keep my fingers crossed for the next few months.

 How Do You Deal With a Chemical Pregnancy?

 It is entirely up to you how you deal with this situation.
 For some people (and I have seen people go through this), they get a positive pregnancy test and are very excited, and then all of a sudden they are shocked because their period arrives.
 This can be a very devastating experience as you are not expecting it and can take some getting over, so just give yourself some time.

 I also know others who have had a similar experience to me where they have got faint lines on tests that come and go - they may even go to the doctor to get blood tests - but at the end of the day there is nothing that you can do to stop a chemical pregnancy.

 Just take your time and if you don't want to go back to trying to get pregnant straight away then take a month or two off before trying again.
 Unfortunately for some people like me time is of the essence and so taking any time off is not a possibility.